sam-ludlow/mame-ao/README.md

 - `Yes` Send data
 - `Yes Verbose` Send data and show payload in console.
 - `No` Do not send data.

-## Configuration
-You can set certain advanced configuration options in the file `_config.txt`, each line should be `KEY	VALUE` (TAB separator).

-- `StorePathRom` - Override default ROM Store directory
-- `StorePathDisk` - Override default DISK Store directory
-- `BitTorrentPath` - Override default Bit Torrent directory
-- `MameArguments` - Pass arguments to MAME e.g. `-window`
-- `MameVersion` - Run MAME-AO on a fixed MAME version.
-If you have an old CPU you are stuck with `0273`
-- `SoftwareListSkip` - Skip these software lists when running `.fetch` command for software disks, comma delimited e.g. `psx, saturn, dc`
-- `BitTorrentRestartMinutes` - Minutes to wait to restart DOME-BT if it has not downloaded the required asset

-## Archive.org Upload
-MAME-AO can be used to upload files to archive.org items, for people serious about software preservation.

-Obtain your API Key from here https://archive.org/account/s3.php

-Create a text file in the MAME-AO root directory `_api-auth.txt` and put in your API key details in this format:

-`LOW <Your_S3_access_key>:<Your_S3_secret_key>`

-Use the command `.upload`

 ## Data Operations (MAME, HBMAME, TOSEC, FBNeo)
 MAME-AO has the capability to perform various Data operations by passing command line options when starting the program, it will exit immediately when finished.